dewey/tbm/README.md

 ## Usage

 On first usage run `tbm init` to create a new configuration file at the default location (`~/.tbm.yaml`).
-You can also init based on a remote configuration file with `init --config-url https://example.com/company-default.yaml`, this will download the remote file instead of creating a default configuration.
+You can also init based on a remote configuration file with `tbm init --config-url https://example.com/company-default.yaml`, this will download the remote file instead of creating a default configuration.

 After that run `tbm start` to start the services defined by your configuration file to see how everything works in practice.